FounderLabs-io/resources/content/Customer Development.md

 | --------------------------------------------------------------------------- | ------------- | ------------------ | ------ | --------- | ----------- |
 | If I DM 100 solo technical founders on Twitter/X, at least 50% will respond | Twitter/X DMs | 50% response rate  | 55%    | Pass      | 2023-11-03  |

-**Common Mistakes:** (time wasted)
+> [! warning]
+>
+> Avoid these common mistakes when writing hypotheses to avoid wasting time on test that will fail to give you what you need:
+>

-1. Making hypotheses too vague ("people need productivity tools")
+> 1. Making hypotheses too vague ("people need productivity tools")
-2. Not making grooming of these spreadsheets at least a weekly activity
+> 2. Not making grooming of these spreadsheets at least a weekly activity
-3. Not focusing on the most risky assumptions first
+> 3. Not focusing on the most risky assumptions first
-4. Stating hypotheses as facts ("customers want feature X") instead of testable assumptions
+> 4. Stating hypotheses as facts ("customers want feature X") instead of testable assumptions
-5. Never writing assumptions down at all and building without testing them
+> 5. Never writing assumptions down at all and building without testing them

 **Source:** Blank, "The Four Steps to the Epiphany" Chapter 2: Customer Discovery **References:**
 - [http://www.startuplessonslearned.com/2008/11/what-is-customer-development.html](http://www.startuplessonslearned.com/2008/11/what-is-customer-development.html) (Eric Ries on hypothesis testing)
 - R/ICE Prioritization Framework

+### Step 3) Test Your Hypotheses

+This part is somewhat vague because what you are testing and how will be dependent upon your stage.

+Generally, you'd be using the methodology above for [[Customer Development#The Four Phases|all 4 phases of Customer Development]].

+Once you've tested if customers have the problems you think they have and if your solution addresses them, you can move on to iterating on your theoretical repeatable sales model.
+Once it's actually repeatable, you can start scaling demand creation (marketing/sales channels).

+> [!tip] Important
+>
+> These 4 phases of Customer Development seem to imply you must build before you sell.
+Nothing is further from the truth.
+>
+> The first phase is customer/problem discovery.
+You don't need to build here.
+This is what research, landing pages, small prototypes, MVPs, and other tiny tests and experiments can help you decide.
+This is why we break the assumptions down into smaller and smaller versions - to test them as quickly as possible.
+For example, if you're testing whether or not a target is reachable on a particular channel, you only need to DM them and see if they reply, not build or demo anything.
+>
+> The framework for ordering your hypothesis testing is [[Demo, Sell, Build]].

 ## Note

+> [!note] Note
+>
-There is more to Customer Discovery as Steve Blank and Eric Ries have defined it.
-This is just what matters most to early-stage, primarily pre-PMF founders according to [Nate Ritter](https://nateritter.com).
+> There is more to Customer Discovery as Steve Blank and Eric Ries have defined it than what is in this document.
+The process documented here is just what matters most to early-stage, pre-PMF founders according to [Nate Ritter](https://nateritter.com).

 ---